lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In the No-ACK mode, fragments except the last one SHALL conform to the detailed format defined in {{Fig-NotLast}}.
 The total size of the fragment header is R bits.

 ~~~~

+<------------ R ----------->
              <--T--> <--N-->
  +-- ... --+- ...  -+- ... -+--------...-------+
  | Rule ID |  DTag  |  FCN  | Fragment payload |